AJUNNYC/more_db/README.md

 - **Delete Operation**: Implemented a mechanism to delete data entries from the database.
 - **Page Management**: Introduced a page freeing mechanism that efficiently handles memory.
 - **LRU Caching**: Uses an LRU caching system to automatically manage page loading/unloading, keeping the most recently accessed pages in memory.
+Pages that are currently in use however, will be pinned and unable to be unloaded.
+Only unpinned pages are unloaded.
 - **Code Cleanup**: Replaced `void*` with `char*` for better type safety and consistency in pointer usage across the codebase.

 ## Installation